• Skip to main content

 pinterest image for Mafe peanut butter stew

-Mafe (or Maafe) is a popular African peanut stew made in a spicy, creamy peanut and tomato sauce.
-This is one mouthwatering and appetizing dish you would not be able to get enough of!
+Mafe (or Maafe) is a popular West African peanut stew made in a spicy, creamy peanut and tomato sauce.
+This special dish is so mouthwatering and appetizing that you would not be able to get enough of it!
+This is African food at its best.

-Many different variations of peanut butter stew are eaten in various West African countries.
-In the Gambia, peanut stew is made with squash or sweet potatoes and is known as Domoda.
-In Nigeria, it is called Groundnut Stew and is usually eaten with fufu or rice.
+Many variations of peanut butter stew are eaten in different countries on the west coast of Africa, and it goes by different names.
+In Gambia, peanut stew is made with squash or sweet potatoes and is known as Domoda.

+In Nigeria, it is called Groundnut Soup and is usually eaten with fufu or rice.
+One thing is certain - Maafe is a staple food in African cuisine.
 It has so many complex and bold flavors that will leave you wanting more.
-And I make mine in just one pot so there is less clean-up!
+And I make mine in just one pot, so there is less clean-up!

 ingredients used in making Mafe, African peanut stew